vempr/vempr/README.md

-# Hi there! 👋 I'm Alex, an aspiring software engineer.
+# Moin! 👋 I'm Alex, an aspiring software engineer.

-I'm very passionate in learning more about SE and want to turn it into my profession one day.
-My journey in webdev started in early February, and it has been an amazing experience acquiring new skills and building projects.
+I love programming in my free time and want to turn this into my profession one day.
+I started my coding journey in early 2024, using project-based learning to learn technologies fast and knowing what to use in future projects.

 📧 **Contact Me:** alexnguyena6@gmail.com